AI Frameworks·

 Give your AI agent persistent memory using the Knowledge Graph MCP server.
 Store and retrieve information across conversations.

-memoryknowledge graphpersistent statecontextlong-term memory
+memoryknowledge graphpersistent statecontextlong-term memoryarchitecture

 Use the Memory MCP Server for Persistent AI Knowledge